Russia urges caution amid theories on Azerbaijan plane crash – DW – 12/26/2024

 Flight tracking website Flight Radar showed the aircraft circling the airfield in Aktau before coming down about two miles away.

-Speaking at a news conference, Azeri President Ilham Aliyev said it was too soon to speculate on the cause behind the crash, adding poor weather had forced the plane to change its course, citing preliminary reports.
+Speaking at a news conference, Azeri President Ilham Aliyev said it was too soon to speculate on the cause behind the crash.
+He added that poor weather had forced the plane to change its course, citing preliminary reports.

 Initial reports of bird strike